'Police Don't Prevent Crime, They Respond To Crime': Essence Fest Panel Discusses 'Defund the Police'

 Does defund really mean “defund?”
 If it does, who will keep people safe?
 Is abolition possible?

+Click HERE for more information on how to tune in to the 2020 virtual ESSENCE Festival of Culture on www.essencestudios.com, streaming TWO WEEKENDS in a row from Thursday, June 25 â€“ Sunday, June 28 and Thursday, July 2 â€“ Sunday, July 5.

 These are common questions during this most recent uprising in response to state-enacted, sponsored and organized violence.
-To discuss the fight for our future, Yesha Callahan, ESSENCE Political and News Director, Charlene Carruthers, Movement for Black Lives Matter organizer and author of Unapologetic: A Black, Queer, and Feminist Mandate for Radical Movements, and Janaya Khan, the International Ambassador for the Black Lives Matter Network came together on the Essence Fest 2020 Power stage for a panel moderated by CNN journalist Don Lemon.
+To discuss the fight for our future, ESSENCE Political and News Director Yesha Callahan, Movement for Black Lives Matter organizer Charlene Carruthers and Black Lives Matter – Toronto founder Janaya Khan came together during the Wealth & Power experience of the first-ever virtual edition of the Essence Festival of Culture.
+The panel wasa moderated by CNN journalist Don Lemon and presented in partnership with the U.S. Census, as well as AT&T WarnerMedia.

 Lemon asked Khan about the skepticism that shades conversations around defunding police in this country, to which Khan responded: